Moving House During Lockdown 2021

 - All islands in Highland (except Skye) which come within the national restrictions.

 One of the examples considered as a “reasonable excuse” to leave the house during the temporary lockdown is moving house.
-As with the rest of the UK, this means that you are allowed to move house in Scotland.
+As with the rest of the UK, this means that you are allowed to move house in Scotland but there will be some changes to the process.
 It will also be possible to move to and from areas with different levels, but the government advice is to conduct viewings virtually before doing so.

 The Scottish Government’s guidance states that it is acceptable to leave your property “for activities in connection with moving home (including viewing a property), or for activities in connection with the maintenance, purchase, sale, letting, or rental of residential property that the person owns or is otherwise responsible for.”
 However, you must conduct certain matters remotely, when possible, to minimise travel and reduce the spread of the virus.